Alpine cattle grazing – it’s a park, not a paddock

 - The Commission recommended, as a high priority, extensive research into the monitoring of the effectiveness of fuel reduction burning programs across Victoria, and monitoring of the impacts of bushfires and fuel reduction burning on biodiversity.

 - The Department of Sustainability and Environment's original Code of Fire practice says that '(domestic stock) grazing is appropriate only for significantly modified habitats', such as roadsides.

 - There is compelling peer-reviewed evidence showing that alpine cattle grazing has no significant effect on mitigating bushfires.

-By continuing with its alpine cattle grazing trial the Baillieu Government is undermining the final research recommendations of the Bushfires Royal Commission by taking effort and resources away from more important and effective research programs aimed at bushfire mitigation.
+By continuing with its alpine cattle grazing trial the former Baillieu Government was undermining the final research recommendations of the Bushfires Royal Commission by taking effort and resources away from more important and effective research programs aimed at bushfire mitigation.

 | Why cattle will never again roam the Alps|